Kendal Castle and River Walk

 There's plenty of other good options for extending your walking in the Kendal area.
 You could head west of the town and enjoy a climb to Scout Scar.
 This excellent viewpoint gives fine views towards some of the most well known Lakeland fells.

-There's also nice footpaths running south along the River Kent which taking you towards the lovely Sizergh Castle.
-The National Trusted owned estate contains miles of footpaths with pretty gardens, a lake and woodland.
+There's also nice footpaths running south along the River Kent which takes you towards the lovely Sizergh Castle.
+The National Trusted owned estate contains miles of footpaths with pretty gardens, a lake and peaceful woodland in the adjacent Brigsteer Woods.

 Near here you will also find the splendid Levens Hall with its deer park and eye catching topiary.